 My initial thoughts when my aunt asked if we wanted to go swimming with manatees went something like this: swimming in the water with a huge elephant-type animal?
 Are you crazy?
 In a dirty river, uh I don’t think so!

-Where to See or Swim with Manatees in Florida
+Best Place to Swim with Manatees in Florida

 - Lee County Manatee Park, Fort Myers